bsin1/apollo2-prisma2-express-boilerplate/README.md

 `POSTGRES_URL` for PostgreSQL Databases
 `MYSQL_URL` for MySQL Databases

-Uncomment your desired datasource and add a `.env` file to the root of the project to add key value pairs to `process.env` via [DotEnv](https://github.com/motdotla/dotenv).
+Uncomment your desired datasource and add a `.env` file to the root of the project containing any required variables.
+All listed variables will be accessible inside `process.env` via [DotEnv](https://github.com/motdotla/dotenv)

-_.env_
+_/.env_

 ```
 POSTGRES_URL=YOUR_POSTGRES_DB_URL